-However, if you are planning a strategic app with customized mapping requirements, then you will encounter a higher degree of complexity.
-I recommend you engage a reputed Agile software development partner, like DevTeam.Space in such cases.
+However, if you are planning a strategic app with customized mapping requirements, you will encounter a higher degree of complexity.
+I recommend you engage a reputed Agile software development partner in such cases, like DevTeam.Space.

-Apart from this, learn more about why building a minimum viable product (MVP) is important for a successful agile project management process with real-time progress reports.
+Apart from this, learn more about why building a minimum viable product (MVP) is essential for a successful agile project management process with real-time progress reports.

-Our developers have helped clients integrate Google Maps into their applications, using plugins to add features such as geocoding and automated time zone updates, etc.
+Our developers have helped clients integrate customizable maps into their applications, using plugins to add features such as geocoding and automated time zone updates.

 Frequently Asked Questions on Google Map Integration